sidd-bme/-neem-zika-docking/README.md

 ## Background

 Zika virus (ZIKV) is a mosquito-borne flavivirus associated with serious neurological complications.
 Neem (Azadirachta indica) phytochemicals are known for broad-spectrum antiviral effects.
-This project evaluates the potential of selected neem compounds—**gedunin, nimbolide, salannin**—compared to **ribavirin** and **sofosbuvir** against the Zika virus NS2B-NS3 protease using molecular docking.
+This project evaluates the potential of selected neem compounds  (**gedunin, nimbolide, salannin**) compared to FDA-approved drugs (**ribavirin** and **sofosbuvir**) against the Zika virus NS2B-NS3 protease using molecular docking.

 ---